ssrg-vt/popcorn-chameleon/README.md

 ## Building Chameleon

 Chameleon uses CMake to build the executable and supports Debug and Release builds.
-For the following we'll install using the Debug build which is slower at runtime but performs sanity checks and is capable of printing significant amounts of information to help developers Debug.
+For the following we'll install using the Debug build which is slower at runtime but performs sanity checks and is capable of printing significant amounts of information to help developers debug.
 The build process for Release builds is almost identical; just substitute `Release` in place of `Debug` below.

 **Note:** For the debug build, you should install `libcompel` by passing `-d / --debug` to `install-compel.sh` above